CHI JUNGLE MAN

 Come to meet our Elephant family in an ethical way.

-Chi and the owner of the Elephant refuge are working together to help Elephants to start a new life after getting out of riding camps, working in farms and logging.
+Chi and the owner of the Elephant refuge are working together to help Elephants to start a new life with no more riding, working in farms or logging.
 They are taking care of them in a safe and loving place, always thinking about new ideas to improve their comfort.

-For the well being of our Elephants, we will not bring more than 12 people a day.
+For the well being of the Elephants, we will not bring more than 12 people a day.

 You can take part in their daily life by helping us to feed them with sugar cane, bananas, corn, grass or pumpkins.
 Elephants spend 12 to 18 hours eating per day, and they can eat up to 300 kilos of vegetation and drink up to 200 liters of water!
 This is one of the main tasks of the mahouts who need to feed their Elephant all day and night, as they only sleep around 4 hours.